bitboxer/bitboxer.de/_posts/2015-06-06-talk-proposalling.md

 reach out to usergroups or twitter.
 There will be someone who wants to proofread it for you.
 And if you don't find one: [contact me](http://bodo.tasche.me).

+# Update:

+A nice twitter thread with some nice resources by VM (Vicky) Brasseur can be found [here](https://twitter.com/vmbrasseur/status/1117218125726961664).